Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 If we would drop the storing operator from Definition~\ref{def: Existential quantification}, then the choice function $\mathcal{F}$ would be required to choose values within ($\subseteq$) or outside ($\;\mid\;$) the set $X[\mathcal{F}/\tuple x\,](\tuple{\vphantom\wedge\smash{t}}\,)$ instead of the set $X(\tuple{\vphantom\wedge\smash{t}}\,)$.
 Hence the values in the team \emph{after} the quantification would restrict the range of the choice function that is used for the quantification.
-This would lead to a quite unnatural truth condition. \end{remark} Since quantifications may change the values of terms in a team, several identical consecutive existential inclusion/exclusion quantifications can change the meaning of a formula, as seen by the following example. \begin{example} Assume that $c\in L$ is a constant symbol and $f\in L$ is a unary function symbol.
-We write The formulas $\varphi$ and $\psi$ are not logically equivalent since we have \end{example}

-The following example presents a property that is not FO-definable, but can be expressed with a sentence containing a single existential inclusion quantifier.

-\begin{example} A directed finite graph $\mathcal{G}=(V,E)$ contains a cycle if and only if the following holds:
+This would lead to a very unnatural truth condition. \end{remark} Since quantifications may change the values of terms in a team, several identical consecutive existential inclusion/exclusion quantifications can change the meaning of a formula, as seen by the following example. \begin{example} Assume that $c\in L$ is a constant symbol and $f\in L$ is a unary function symbol.
+We write The sentences $\varphi$ and $\psi$ are not logically equivalent since we have \end{example} The following example presents a property that is not FO-definable, but can be expressed with a sentence containing a single existential inclusion quantifier.
+A similar example was presented originally for inclusion logic in \cite{Hella13}. \begin{example} A directed finite graph $\mathcal{G}=(V,E)$ contains a cycle if and only if the following holds:

 \end{example}